Kray-G/kcs/README.md

 #### Linux

-Do make & test KCCI on Linux x64 as below.
+Do make & test KCS on Linux x64 as below.

 ```
 $ make all test